Skip to main content

 • Internal search query tracking showing how responses are generated

-The documentation now provides complete schema definitions for all response objects, including field types, descriptions, and examples.
-No API changes were required - these features were already available and are now properly documented.Learn more in the updated Perplexity API documentation.
+The documentation now provides schema definitions for all response objects, including field types, descriptions, and examples.
+No API changes were required.
+These features were already available and are now documented.Learn more in the updated Perplexity API documentation.

 6th November 2025

 Entity extraction for ChatGPTChatGPT responses now include automatic entity extraction when specific items, products, brands, or concepts are identified.
-This feature provides structured data objects for:
+Use cases:

-• Product Recognition: Automatically identify and extract product mentions
+• Product recognition: Identify and extract product mentions

 Each entity includes: